xrettle/WFGY/ProblemMap/Atlas/canonical-casebook-v1.md

 - how boundary cuts behave in real teaching cases
 - how first repair moves depend on correct routing

-This is why the casebook should be read **after** the core atlas, not before it.
+This is why the casebook should be read **after** the core Atlas, not before it.

 ---